How Much Does it Cost to Sell a House?

 - Moving expenses – Anyone who has moved before knows just how expensive it can be, especially if you are moving across the country.
 You will be paying a moving company thousands of dollars along with a moving tip if they perform up to your expectations.
 Even when you try to save on costs and rent your own moving truck, it can still be expensive.

 - Home improvements – did you make any significant improvements to your home?
-Make sure you figure out what they are as they can potentially contribute to bringing down your tax bill.
-Even if there are no deductions, you’ll want to have a handle on the expenses that were necessary to get your property ready to sell.
+Ensure you figure out what they are as they can potentially contribute to bringing down your tax bill.
+Even if there are no deductions, you’ll want to have a handle on the necessary expenses to get your property ready to sell.

 - Home inspections – sometimes sellers will decide to do a home inspection of their property before putting it on the market.
 Doing so prevents any surprises and allows for a seller to make necessary repairs to avoid scaring a buyer away from purchasing.
-You can expect to pay somewhere between $400 and $1000 depending on your location and size of the house.
+You can expect to pay somewhere between $400 and $1000 depending on your location and the house’s size.

 - Pre-payment loan penalty – while not all that common in today’s mortgages, you need to make sure there are no pre-payment penalties with your mortgage.